How Cardboard Recycling Works

 Why You Need to Recycle Cardboard

 A single ton of recycled cardboard can save up to 17 trees, and extend the life of landfills as well.
 Recycling comes with many other benefits too.
-Recycling cardboard not only reduces the number of trees used but also reduces pollution in the environment.
+Cardboard recycling not only reduces the number of trees used but also reduces pollution in the environment.
 Recycling contributes far less greenhouse gas emissions than the paper-making process, as well as using less water and reduced energy consumption.

 While conserving resources and reducing pollution, recycling cardboard also creates many more jobs, positively impacting the rate of employment.
 In regions where companies need to pay for waste removal by weight, recycling can help to extensively reduce these costs.